 PL%2FM is a programming language created in 1973.
 The PL/M programming language (an acronym of Programming Language for Microcomputers) is a high-level language conceived and developed by Gary Kildall in 1973 for Hank Smith at Intel for its microprocessors.
 The language incorporated ideas from PL/I, ALGOL and XPL, and had an integrated macro processor.
 Unlike other contemporary languages such as Pascal, C or BASIC, PL/M had no standard input or output routines.
 Read more on Wikipedia...

 - PL%2FM ranks in the top 25% of languages

 - the PL%2FM wikipedia page

 - PL%2FM first appeared in 1973

 - See also: algol, pl-i, xpl, c

-- I have 32 facts about PL%2FM. what would you like to know? email me and let me know how I can help.
+- Have a question about PL%2FM not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: